soumyadipdas37/finescoop.github.io/source/_posts/another-small-animal-crossing-update-out-now-patch.md

 description: Balloons should be fixed so you can complete your New Horizons Bunny Day challenges.
 categories: [ps4,xboxone,pc]
 featured: true
-excerpt: Balloons should be fixed so you can complete your New Horizons Bunny Day challenges.
 ---

 A day after dropping an update for Animal Crossing: New Horizons on Switch, Nintendo has released another smaller patch for the life-sim.
 Though it may be a tiny update, you can check out the patch notes below.